Sending arms to Kiev would be big gamble for U.S.

 "Until now, the reason we haven't delivered lethal equipment is to avoid an escalation which would involve Russia even more directly," said an official at NATO.

-German Chancellor Angela Merkel said on Tuesday her government did not support arming Ukraine with "deadly, lethal weapons" to fight the separatists.
+German Chancellor Angela Merkel said on Tuesday her government did not back arming Ukraine with "deadly, lethal weapons" to fight the separatists.

 Military commentator Alexander Golts told Russia's Nezavisimaya Gazeta newspaper he did not believe Ukraine could use the weapons it needs without hundreds of U.S. instructors.